Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1.md

    ![](../media/pp-10.png)

-1. Change the environmnet to the new environmnet that you have created earlier.
+1. Change the environment to the new environment that you have created earlier.
 Keep the tab open as you will be using this in further exercises.

    ![](../media/pp-11.png)